CryptoLight: An Electro-Optical Accelerator for Fully Homomorphic Encryption: Introduction

-FHE operations are extremely time-consuming, i.e., one FHE bootstrapping costs several seconds on a CPU.
-Recent ASIC-based hardware accelerators~\cite{Samardzic:ISCA2022,Kim:ISCA2022} greatly speed up various FHE operations.
-However, \textit{the performance of prior FHE accelerators is limited by their small bit-width datapaths and frequent matrix transpositions}.
+However, \textit{their performance is seriously limited by their narrow datapaths and intensive matrix transpositions}.
 An FHE ciphertext consists of two polynomials of large degrees (e.g., several thousand) with large integer coefficients (e.g., several hundred bits).
 To efficiently compute with polynomials, FHE schemes (e.g., CKKS~\cite{Samardzic:ISCA2022}) adopt Residue Number System (RNS)~\cite{Samardzic:ISCA2022}, and Number Theoretic Transform (NTT).
 First, to compute with large integer coefficients, RNS divides each coefficient into multiple smaller bit-width (e.g., 60-bit) residues, each of which can be processed by the datapath of prior FHE accelerators.
-The latency of an FHE multiplication, rotation, or bootstrapping is dominated by expensive key-switching (KS) primitives~\cite{Gentry:ACC2012} that makes output ciphertexts to be encrypted by the same secret key as the input ciphertext(s). \textit{The computational overhead of KS}, i.e., the number of NTTs, additions, and multiplications in a KS, \textit{greatly increases with an enlarging number of residues}.
+The latency of an FHE multiplication, rotation, or bootstrapping is dominated by expensive key-switching (KS) primitives~\cite{Palisade:GPU2020} that makes output ciphertexts to be encrypted by the same secret key as the input ciphertext(s). \textit{The computational overhead of KS greatly increases with an enlarging number of residues}.
 Second, for two large degree-$N$ polynomials, NTT and inverse NTT (INTT) reduces the time complexity of their multiplications to $\mathcal{O}(N\log N)$.
 But it is difficult to perform an (i)NTT, i.e., NTT or iNTT, on a large degree-$N$ polynomial directly.
 Prior FHE accelerators~\cite{Samardzic:ISCA2022,Kim:ISCA2022} place it as an $n\times n$ matrix, where $N=n^2$, perform an (i)NTT on each row, multiply the matrix with some constants, transpose the matrix, and perform an (i)NTT on each row again.
-As a result, \textit{frequent matrix transpositions greatly prolong the latency of KS in various FHE operations by introducing huge volumes of on-chip memory traffic during (i)NTTs}.
+As a result, \textit{frequent matrix transpositions greatly prolong the latency of KS in various FHE operations by introducing huge volumes of on-chip memory traffic}.